-► Landscape alteration - The proposed action would cross three mountain ridgelines (two of which are
+➤ Landscape alteration - The proposed action would cross three mountain ridgelines (two of which are

-► Access - The proposed action could alter access to SMPP.
-While there are no formal trailheads or staging areas for access into SMPP where the proposed action would pass through the park, uncontrolled access to the park does occur in the affected area by hikers, equestrians, and Community members [see the discussion regarding the South Mountains as afforded protection under Section 4(f) as a TCP, beginning on page 5-25].
+- located in SMPP).
+To do so, the proposed action would cut through the ridges.
+Figure 5-9 is two visual simulations of what the cuts might look like through the ridgelines.
+Figure 5-10 conveys the size of the cuts through the park.
+Without mitigation, the cuts could create substantial visual scars by replacing a natural setting with unweathered subsurface rock exposure. - ➤ Intrusion While SMPP has a system of paved roads used for internal circulation and access to the education center, ranger station, scenic lookouts, and other park amenities, the proposed action would introduce another intensive human-made use into an otherwise passive, natural setting. - ➤ Access The proposed action could alter access to SMPP.
+While there are no formal trailheads or staging areas for access into SMPP where the proposed action would pass through the park, uncontrolled access to the park does occur in the affected area by hikers, equestrians, and Community members [see the discussion regarding the South Mountains as afforded protection under Section 4(f) as a TCP, beginning on page 5-26].